adamsilver/fdpb/05-Inbox-Management.md

 HTML gives us 4 different elements that we can use to construct a list.
 Tables (`<table>`) house tabular data a bit like an excel spreadsheet.
 A description list (`<dl>`) formely known as a definiton list is for key-value pairs.
 An ordered list (`<ol>`) which is for a list whereby the order matters, like a list of cooking instructions.
 Finally an unordered list (`<ul>`) is the same but where order doesn't matter.

 It's hard to discuss the merits of each list element without first orientating ourselves around a specific problem.
 So we'll design an inbox, which is really just what we call a list of *emails*.
-The aim, of course, is to achieve a zen-like state of Inbox Zero[^].
+The aim, of course, is to achieve a zen-like state of Inbox Zero[^2].
 To get there, the interface must let users delete, archive and mark emails as spam.
 But not just one at a time; in bulk.

 Whilst this chapter is specifically about an inbox, the design patterns herein are transferable to all types of lists that need bulk actions.